 Continual development will come in part from being challenged with client projects, but you’ll likely need to set aside time and money for educational opportunities, whether it be books, attending conferences and training sessions, online memberships to training resources, etc.

 Going along with the previous point, if you have a specialization is it something that you expect to still be relevant and in-demand several years into the future?
 If not, you should use those same skills that you already have in other ways that will bring more stability.
 As an example, a designer who specialized in MySpace pages a few years ago is pretty much out of luck today if he or she has not adapted.

 Regardless of whether you specialize or not, the industry will change over time and you’ll need to be able to learn new things and stay current with the skills that are in demand.
-But if you have a specialization you may be a slightly higher risk for the long-term.
+But if you have a specialization you may be at slightly higher risk for the long term.
 That doesn’t mean that you shouldn’t specialize, but it does mean that you should be aware of the risks associated with your specialization and be prepared to adapt if necessary.

 7. Will You Need Advancement Opportunities?

-As a freelancer there are ways to get the same benefits that you would get from career advancement as an employee.
+As a freelancer, there are ways to get the same benefits that you would get from career advancement as an employee.
 One of the biggest motivations for career advancement is a higher income.
-As a freelancer you will be in control of your prices (of course you will need to be able to find clients that also think your prices are reasonable) and you will be gaining experience and hopefully becoming more valuable to your clients over a period of time, so increasing your prices periodically is possible and reasonable.
+As a freelancer, you will be in control of your prices (of course you will need to be able to find clients that also think your prices are reasonable) and you will gain experience and hopefully become more valuable to your clients over a period of time, so increasing your prices periodically is possible and reasonable.